Simulation of integrated nonlinear quantum optics: from nonlinear interferometer to temporal walk-off compensator: Temporal walk-off compensation

 \subsection{Temporal walk-off in frequency domain}

 The temporal walk-off refers to a phenomenon where different optical modes gradually diverge in the time domain during propagation.
 For example, consider two optical modes, such as a pump and a signal, beginning their propagation simultaneously at the same position.
-The arrival times of the pump and signal envelopes start to differ from their initial synchronization, and this temporal discrepancy grows as they propagate longer.
-Such an effect manifests in the $(z,\omega)$ domain, in which our simulation is working, as a linear spectral phase shift in the mode operators.
+The arrival times of the pump and signal envelopes start to differ from their initial synchronization as we move to the subsequent positions in the waveguide, and this temporal discrepancy grows as they propagate longer.
+Such an effect manifests in the $(z,\omega)$ domain, in which our simulation is working, as a linear spectral phase shift of the mode operators.
 For a mode with an index $j$, the linear phase accumulates according to the equation:

 where $a_j$ is the annihilation operator, $\bar{\omega}_j$ is the center frequency, and $v_j$ is the group velocity of mode $j$.
 Since each mode propagates at its own group velocity, their linear phases evolve at different rates, representing temporal walk-off.
 When we deal with three-wave mixing interaction, it makes the problem simpler to consider the relative temporal walk-off between mode $j$ and the pump: